wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

           temperature: 1
 ```

-After rebuilding the entire project we can test the **GET** `/api/planner/single` endpoint with a prompt: `looking for a dinner ideas, i'm vegetarian and my favourite vegetable is tomato`.
-And here are the exemplary result:
+After rebuilding the entire project, we can test the **GET** `/api/planner/single` endpoint with a prompt: `looking for dinner ideas, I'm vegetarian and my favorite vegetable is tomato`.
+And here is an example result:

 ```json
 {